 Reuse and Donation Options on Campus

-In September 2018, the Office of Sustainability launched a food scraps demonstration project to support both the University’s sustainability goals and research and education mission.
-The Sustainable Composting Research at Princeton Lab or S.C.R.A.P.
-Lab involves a FOR Solutions Model 1000 composting system.
+In September 2018, the Office of Sustainability launched a food scraps demonstration project to called the Sustainable Composting Research at Princeton Lab or S.C.R.A.P.
+Lab.
 The S.C.R.A.P.
-Lab is located behind the FitzRandolph Observatory building and converts a portion of the campus’s uneaten food into a nutrient-rich soil amendment for campus grounds, while supporting academic research around organics recycling.
+Lab converts a portion of the campus’s uneaten food into a nutrient-rich soil amendment for campus grounds, while supporting academic research around organics recycling.

 Graduate Students have opportunities to compost at their apartment complexes.
 Contact your residence council or committee for more information about how and where to compost.

 Princeton University is a member of the Post-Landfill Action Network (PLAN) network of over 80 campuses across the country.

 PLAN cultivates, educates, and inspires the student-led zero waste movement.
 They inform students about the waste crisis and equip them with the necessary skills and resources to implement solutions to waste in their campus communities.

 All Princeton students, faculty and staff are able to access the Member Resources and Discounts on the PLAN website by registering on their website.
 Resources include workshops and webinars, the annual zero waste conference, manuals and guides on several zero waste programs and discounts on eco-friendly products.